dom111/bash-basic-command-palette/README.md

 # bash-basic-command-palette
-A command palette that works from bash 3.2 using only builtins, `tput` and `seq`
+A command palette that works from bash 3.2 using only builtins and `tput`

 [![asciicast](https://asciinema.org/a/196375.png)](https://asciinema.org/a/196375)